Glossary of Terms

 Å Angstrom or ångström.

-CFM Actual Cubic Feet per Minute.
+ACFM Actual Cubic Feet per Minute.
 See "Fill Time (CFM/ACFM)."

 amp Amperage.
 Also abbreviated as "A."